mikewacker/age-verification/README.md

 This solution has some strong security guarantees:

 - To figure out that John Smith is `publius` on Pop, you would need to...
-    - steal the real name and ID that is stored on CheckMyAge via a data breach, and
+    - steal John Smith's real name and ID from CheckMyAge via a data breach, and
     - steal CheckMyAge's secret key for Pop (i.e., a key breach).
 - By itself, stealing `publius`'s ID from Pop does not help.
     - You cannot reverse this transformation to obtain the corresponding ID for CheckMyAge&mdash;even